 Optional Practical Training (OPT)

-OPT is administrated by the Graduate and Professional Programs (GAPP) Office in OHE 106 along with the Office of International Services (OIS) in STU 300.
+OPT is administrated by the Graduate and Professional Programs (GAPP) Office in OHE 106 along with the Office of International Services (OIS) in the Royal Street Structure, Suite 101.
 The CS Advisors cannot sign or approve your OPT application.
 Approval comes from the GAPP Office.
-To apply for OPT, please first review the OPT information at the GAPP Office’s website and the OIS website, then make an appointment with an Advisor in the GAPP Office.
+To apply for OPT, please first review the OPT information at the GAPP Office’s website and the OIS website, then make an appointment with an Advisor in the GAPP Office in OHE 106.
 Note: You must file for graduation with the CS department before the GAPP Office will approve your OPT application.

 Transfer to CS:

 - Important: There is no longer an internal transfer process for new students.
 New students must apply directly to the CS program via the Viterbi Graduate Admissions Office.
 Students without an academic background in CS must apply for the Master of Science in Computer Science (Scientists and Engineers), which is a full-time 2 year, 37 unit program.